oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

 ### Prerequisites

-This lab assumes you have:
+This lab assumes you have successfully completed all three labs of this workshop:

-* An Oracle Cloud account
+* Prepare Environment,
+* Lab 1: Image Library,
+* Lab 2: Image (Data) Labeling and
+* Lab 3: Image Classification Model.

 ## Task 1: Create a new OAC instance